Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### An Availability Zone in Azure has physically separate locations [across two continents.
+### An Availability Zone in Azure has physically separate locations [across two continents].

 - [ ] No change is needed.
 - [x] Within a single Azure region.